-However, a number of public issues then arose that could trigger significant cost increases as the design advanced.
-For example, there has been a public preference for a second entrance to the garage, which would require major roadway changes.
-In addition, high-level platforms may be required at the station in order to fully comply with accessibility standards.
+However, a number of public issues then arose that triggered significant cost increases as the design advanced.
+For example, there is a public preference for a second entrance to the garage, which would require major roadway changes.
+In addition, high-level platforms are necessary at the station in order to fully comply with accessibility standards.
 At this point, the project exceeds available funding.
 That reality has resulted in delays to the project that will make it very difficult to complete the project on or before December 31, 2011.

 The MBTA is currently undertaking a complete review of the project with the objective of scaling back the overall project cost.
-The result will be likely a garage with approximately 600 spaces, which will include the raised platform, a single vehicular entrance, and reduced architectural finishes.
+The result will likely be a garage with approximately 600 spaces, which will include the raised platform, a single vehicular entrance, and reduced architectural finishes.
 Additionally, the MBTA is evaluating the feasibility of combining the MBTA parcel with a parcel owned by the City of Salem.